-How To Turn On or Off 2FA for Gmail
+How To Turn Enable/Disable Two-Factor Authentication (2FA) for Gmail

-Today, the prospect of losing access to your Gmail account sounds far more devastating than even losing your wallet.
-Fortunately, numerous security features are at our disposal to protect our digital assets.
+Today, losing access to your Gmail account sounds far more devastating than losing your wallet.
+Fortunately, numerous security features are available to protect your digital assets.

 Two-step verification, or two-factor authentication (2FA), is an extra security layer you can add to your accounts.
 Once enabled, the login process will involve two steps (or two factors).
 The first step involves something you know (your login info), while the second step requires you to verify your identity using something you have (your phone).
-You’ll be the only one who can access your account since you’re the only one possessing both of these factors.
+You’ll be the only one who can access your account since you possess both factors.

 Although highly recommended, 2FA is not mandatory in Gmail.
 You can enable or disable it by following the instructions below.

-How to Turn 2FA On or Off in Gmail on a PC
+How to Enable/Disable 2FA in Gmail on a PC

 To turn 2FA on or off for your Gmail, you’ll need to tweak the settings of your Google Account.
 You can access these settings by heading straight to your Google Account or from Gmail in the following way:

-- Click your profile picture or initials in the top right corner.
+- Click your “profile icon” in the top right corner.

 - Click the “Manage Your Google Account” button under your profile information, and you’ll be redirected to a new tab.

-- Find the “Security” tab in the left sidebar.
+- Click on the “Security” option on the left side.

 - Click “2-Step Verification.”

-- If you’ve yet to set up 2FA, find the “Get Started” button.
+- If you’ve yet to set up 2FA, click the “Get Started” button.

 - Enter your password to proceed.

-- Back up your account with another phone number or hit “Use another backup option” to receive a set of backup codes.
+- Back up your account with another phone number or select “Use another backup option” to receive backup codes.

-- Click “Next,” and then “Turn On” to finish the process.
+- Click “Next,” then choose “Turn On” to finish the process.

 If 2FA is already enabled, you can turn it off altogether in the following way:

-- Hit the blue “Turn Off” button at the top of the 2-Step Verification page.
+- Click on the blue “Turn Off” button at the top of the 2-Step Verification page.

-How to Turn 2FA On or Off in Gmail on an iPhone
+How to Enable/Disable 2FA in Gmail on iOS/iPhone

 You can also tweak your Google settings using your mobile device.
 Follow the instructions below to enable or disable 2FA in Gmail on your iPhone.

-- Press your profile picture or initials in the top right corner.
+- Tap your “profile icon” in the top right corner.

 - Tap “Get Started” to enable 2FA and follow the instructions above to set it up.